 HRC Calls on Defense Sec.
 Panetta to Extend Benefits to Gay & Lesbian Service Members and Spouses

-January 24, 2013 by Dan Rafter, Online Campaigns Manager
+January 24, 2013 by Dan Rafter, Associate Director of Communications

 As part of the Human Rights Campaign’s ongoing effort to achieve full equality for gay and lesbian service members and their families, HRC is, in addition to calling on Defense Secretary Leon Panetta to issue military IDs to same-sex spouses, urging him to extend every possible benefit not specifically barred by the Defense of Marriage Act (DOMA).
 The revisions would ensure same-sex spouses in the military receive the same benefits afforded all other service members.

 Some of the regulatory changes Panetta could make with the stroke a pen include: